nicholaswilde/recipes/docs/sauces-and-dressings/sweet-and-spicy-ketchup.md

 In a saucepan, heat the olive oil.
 Add the onion and garlic and cook over moderately low heat, stirring occasionally, until softened, about 7 minutes.
 Add the [brown sugar][1], smoked paprika, allspice and ground cloves and cook, stirring occasionally, until the sugar melts.
-Add the distilled white vinegar and tomato paste and cook over moderate heat until thick, about 3 minutes.
-Stir in the tomato sauce and simmer over moderate heat, stirring occasionally, until very thick, 15 to 20 minutes.
+Add the distilled white vinegar and [tomato paste][3] and cook over moderate heat until thick, about 3 minutes.
+Stir in the [tomato sauce][2] and simmer over moderate heat, stirring occasionally, until very thick, 15 to 20 minutes.

 ### Step 2